 - Evidence of your accommodation arrangement in Hong Kong e.g. an undertaking that the sponsor is prepared to provide accommodation to the applicant

-Chinese residents of the Mainland should submit their applications to the Immigration Department through the education institution (the sponsor) granting the acceptance.
+Chinese residents of the Mainland of China should submit their applications to the Immigration Department through the education institution (the sponsor) granting the acceptance.
 Other students can submit their application forms and supporting documents in one of the following ways:

 - By post directly or through the local sponsor in the HKSAR to the Receipt and Despatch Sub-Unit, Hong Kong Immigration Department, 2/F, Immigration Tower, 7 Gloucester Road, Wan Chai, Hong Kong;